Explore the Agenda

 Specialized Nutrition Global Fermentation Lead, Cargill

-Research & Development Director, AB Mauri
+Global Research Director, AB Mauri

-Senior Research & Development Manager, Arla Foods
+Senior R&D Manager, Arla Foods

 Director Single Cell Protein, dsm-firmenich